Company Registration in Thailand for Foreigners: FAQs

 Can foreigners own a Company in Thailand?

 Yes, foreigners can own a company in Thailand.
-However, there are certain restrictions and requirements depending on the type of business structure.
+However, certain restrictions and requirements depend on the type of business structure.

 The specific requirements and restrictions depend on the type of company you wish to establish.
 In Thailand, there are generally two types of companies that foreigners can own:

 • Thai Limited Company: This is the most common type of company for foreign ownership.
-Under Thai law, a Thai Limited Company can have up to 49% foreign ownership, while the remaining 51% must be owned by Thai nationals or Thai juristic persons.
-However, there are certain business activities that have additional restrictions on foreign ownership, such as banking, telecommunications, and some aspects of the media industry.
+Under Thai law, a Thai Limited Company can have up to 49% foreign ownership under Thai law, while Thai nationals or juristic persons must own the remaining 51%.
+However, certain business activities have additional restrictions on foreign ownership, such as banking, telecommunications, and some aspects of the media industry.

 • BOI-promoted Company: The Board of Investment (BOI) is a government agency that promotes investment in specific industries in Thailand.
 If your business falls within the promoted activities listed by the BOI, you may be eligible for greater foreign ownership and additional incentives and privileges.